Raymond Bonner: Early life

-Bonner graduated from MacMurray College in Illinois, in 1964, where he majored in Political Science.
-He lettered in soccer, track and cross country.
+Bonner grew up in St. Louis Park, Minnesota, graduating from St. Louis Park High School in 1960.
 He earned a J.D. degree from Stanford University Law School in 1967.
-In 1968 he joined the U.S. Marine Corps, and was honorably discharged with the rank of captain in 1971.
-Before taking up journalism, Bonner worked as a staff attorney with Ralph Nader's Public Citizen Litigation Group, as the director of the West Coast office of Consumers Union, and as director of the consumer fraud/white collar crime unit of the San Francisco District Attorney's office.
+In 1968 he joined the U.S. Marine Corps, was a Judge Advocate, including a tour in Vietnam.
+Before taking up journalism, Bonner worked as a staff attorney with Ralph Nader's Public Citizen Litigation Group; was the founder and director of the West Coast advocacy office of Consumers Union; and director of the consumer fraud/white collar crime unit of the San Francisco District Attorney's office.

 Legal career

 Prior to his career in journalism, Bonner worked as an attorney with the Public Citizen Litigation Group, the Consumers Union (establishing its West Coast Advocacy office), and as head of the white collar crime division of the San Francisco District Attorney's Office.

 He taught at the University of California, Davis School of Law.
+He was a founder, along with Trin Ostrander, of the Public Interest Clearing House at Hastings College of Law, which is today One Justice, the state-wide organization providing legal services to the rural poor.